 You can set your own target audience using two tools that Facebook Ad Manager provides – Custom audience who have already engaged with your brand’s ads before and Lookalike audience who are audiences that may be interested in a specific brand.

-This feature also lets you set specific countries and gives you an estimate of how many people this will let you reach.
+This feature lets you set specific locations, and gives you an estimate of how many people you’ll reach.
 You can also use the Exclude audience option based on the same two above fields.

-You can also add other demographic features like – audience location, language, age-group, and interests.
+You can even set granular demographic features like – audience location, language, age-group, and interests.

 There are two ways to go about this.
 You could sit back and let Facebook automation do its thing, with ‘automatic placements’ that are decided by the network’s algorithm.

-Or you could specify the ad placements yourself – we recommend this option.
-While it’s easier to let FB do all the work, only you know the nitty-gritty of what’s working for your brand, and can take a more granular approach to your ad-spending.
+Or you could specify the ad placements yourself—we recommend this option.
+While it’s easier to let FB do all the work, only you know the nitty-gritty of what’s working for your brand, and can take a more nuanced approach to your ad spending.
 This is how it looks.

 Step 6 – Set an ad budget

-Facebook Ad Manager lets you know clearly, how much projected expenditure your ad will incur.
+Facebook Ad Manager lets you know clearly, how much your ad will cost.
 You can see it all play out in the Budget & Schedule section that comes up next.
 Here you can set daily budgets, to establish a price ceiling for your ad.

-Here you can upload the ad creative for your campaign directly from your device, or even use a stock image to layer your text and CTA over.
-Facebook also provides a free stock library of copyright free images for this specific purpose.
+Here you can upload the ad creative for your campaign directly from your device, or use a stock image to layer your text and CTA over.
+Facebook also provides a free library of stock, copyright-free images for this specific purpose.

-Note – If you’re going for a Story ad, ensure that the creative that you are uploading is adhering the image/video guidelines mentioned in the chart above (see the previous section).
+Note – If you’re going for a Story ad, ensure that the creative that you are uploading is adhering the image/video guidelines mentioned in the chart shown above.

-From this screen, you will also be able to do a lot more like adding interactive Story Polls, background colors, website URLs etc. You can also track the metrics easily by setting-up Facebook pixels, as all activity on the ad that you post will be tracked by Facebook.
+From this screen, you’ll also be able to do a lot more like adding interactive Story polls, background colors, website URLs, and more.
+You can also track the metrics easily by setting-up Facebook pixels, as all activity on the ad that you post will be tracked by Facebook.

 Step 8 – Review the ad campaign

 The final step before getting your Story ad live is to review the campaign.
-This will give you a snapshot of all the important metrics going into your ad’s content, targeting and spend.
-Once you’ve okayed all the selection, click Confirm to run your campaign.
+This will give you a snapshot of all the important metrics going into your ad’s content, targeting, and spend.
+Once you’ve okayed all the selections, click Confirm to run your campaign!

-That’s it – you’ve just figured out how to run an ad campaign from scratch while tackling the complex web of the Facebook Ads Manager platform with ease, and doing this while leveraging your Instagram Stories to accelerate your business.
-That’s multiple birds in one stone, however we look at it.
+And that’s it – you’ve just figured out how to run an ad campaign from scratch, while tackling the complex web of the Facebook Ads Manager platform with ease, and doing this while leveraging your Instagram Stories to accelerate your business.
+That’s multiple birds in one stone, however you look at it.

 Try it out and don’t forget to tell us about your experience—just drop a comment below to get the conversation started! 🙂